imarc/handbook/frontend.md

 #### Viewport

-Ensure a device’s viewport is set to device-width, which is the width of the screen in CSS pixels at a scale of 100%:
+Ensure a device’s viewport is set to `device-width`, which is the width of the screen in CSS pixels at a scale of 100%:

 	<meta name="viewport" content="width=device-width, initial-scale=1">